 As mentioned earlier, glassblowing as an art form has been around for centuries and it has always been yearned after.
 Whether it be the actual act of glassblowing itself or the end product, glass has always interested humans.
 That intrigue has been directly transferred over to the cannabis industry.
 When glassblowing was first introduced to the industry, it was done in the shadows.
 Much like everything else within cannabis culture, glassblowing was frowned upon by those who did not partake.
 People have been locked up or had their vehicles searched for drug paraphernalia.
 So, glassblowers never truly got their recognition and their bongs were sold as "water pipes" at head shops all over the country.
 But the culture of cannabis is rapidly changing, and with that, glassblowers are getting more acknowledgment.

 What used to be done underground, is now rising like smoke.
-Glassblowers are becoming respected artists and there are even glass brokers who exclusively sell glass blown cannabis paraphernalia.
+Glassblowers are becoming respected artists and there are even glass brokers who exclusively sell glass blown cannabis smoking accessories.
 (And they make a killing.)

 There are artists making $1,000-$1,500 with each piece – and that's the low end of the market.
 A few years ago, the highest selling glass bong was going for $5,000, which to most people is way too much money to spend on glass.
 But now, with the legalization of cannabis sweeping the country, some glass blown bongs are going for as much as $100,000.
 Of course, this is not the norm but it shows you where this aspect of the industry is headed.
 People no longer are afraid to share the fact that they smoke, and what better way to do that than to show off your bong that cost hundreds of thousands of dollars.